mattamx/mattamx/README.md

 - 🔭 I’m currently working on revitalizing my resume, LinkedIn and GitHub.

-- 🌱 I’m currently learning what it takes to be a data scientist after having tons of fun completing my TripleTen DS bootcamp.
+- 🌱 Learning what it takes to be a data scientist after having tons of fun completing my TripleTen DS bootcamp.

 - ❓ Ask me about anything related to my experience working at some of the largest banks in the U.S. and, Mexican food.